jsmreese/Keyword-Framework/README.md

 * Names will automatically be stored in underscored format (my_keyword_name).
 A provided camelCased key of `myKeywordName` will be stored as `my_keyword_name`.
 * Names are returned in underscored format by default.
 * Optionally retrieve keywords in camelCased format by setting the `shouldCamelCaseKeys` boolean flag on any getter method that returns key names (any of the `K.toX` methods).
+* Valid name characters are lowercase letters (a-z), numbers (0-9), underscore (_), and dot (.).
+* Names with uppercase letter characters will be converted to underscored format as above, names with any other invalid characters will cause an exception to be thrown.
+* Names that are not strings or that are empty strings will cause an exception to be thrown.

 ### Basic getter/setter